louis-young/markdown-blog/posts/patterns-to-destructure-props-in-react-components.md

   url: "/assets/blog/patterns-to-destructure-props-in-react-components/introduction.jpg"
 ---

 Explore patterns to destructure props in React components.
-This subject can be quite subjective, so make your own judgements as to what works for you and your team.
+There are many approaches and this subject can be quite subjective, so make your own judgements as to what works for you and your team.

 ## Approaches